wearefine/fae/docs/features/language_translate.md

 ## Configure

-To set up the language translation first follow the set up for Multiple Language Support, as this feature depends on that set up.
+To set up the language translation, first follow the set up for Multiple Language Support as this feature depends on that set up.

 [Multi-Language Support](/docs/features/multi_language.md)